 Since we know how to drill horizontally (see focus Some characteristics of drilling techniques), we know how to exploit hydrocarbons that have not migrated from their mother rock, and that are called unconventional reservoirs or, through abuse of language, shale gas.
 These hydrocarbons, often gases, are still in their mother rock because it is porous but impermeable (the pores are insulated and do not communicate with each other).
 Horizontal drilling is carried out in the bedrock and involves numerous hydraulic fracturing operations (Figure 4).
 But while the fluids produced naturally include the desired hydrocarbons, often in the gas phase, they also contain very abundant brines which must be reinjected at depth.
 They are the real source of the potential pollution caused by these operations, including induced seismicity (see discussion below).

-In addition, the minimum main stress in source rocks is generally higher than that existing in the terrain above and below these source rocks.
+In addition, the minimum principal stress in source rocks is generally higher than that existing in the terrain above and below these source rocks.
 Thus, if the volumes injected during hydraulic fracturing operations are too large, there is a risk that these hydraulic fractures will connect the source rock with the more permeable soils above.
 For operations that are too superficial (less than 500 m deep), there is a risk of pollution of the groundwater table used for current consumption.
 The important thing is therefore to have, in real time, tools to control the vertical extension of hydraulic fractures in order to eliminate these risks of pollution.
 This tool exists, it is induced microseismicity.

 3. Micro-seismicity induced by pressurized fluid injections